d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 The universe is overflowing with information.
 Information provides a common language across disciplinary rifts: from Shakespeare’s Sonnet to researchers’ paper on Cornell ArXiv, from Van Gogh’s printing Starry Night to Beethoven’s music Symphony No. 5, from the first programming language Plankalkül to the state-of-the-art machine learning algorithms.
 Everything must follow the rules of information theory, no matter the format.
 With information theory, we can measure and compare how much information is present in different signals.
 In this section, we will investigate the fundamental concepts of information theory and applications of information theory in machine learning.

-Before we get started, let us outline the relationship between machine learning and information theory.
+Before we get started, let's outline the relationship between machine learning and information theory.
 Machine learning aims to extract interesting signals from data and make critical predictions.
 On the other hand, information theory studies encoding, decoding, transmitting, and manipulating information.
 As a result, information theory provides fundamental language for discussing the information processing in machine learned systems.
 For example, many machine learning applications use the cross entropy loss as described in :numref:`sec_softmax`.
 This loss can be directly derived from information theoretic considerations.

 ## Information

-Let us start with the "soul" of information theory: information. *Information* can be encoded in anything with a particular sequence of one or more encoding formats.
+Let's start with the "soul" of information theory: information. *Information* can be encoded in anything with a particular sequence of one or more encoding formats.
 Suppose that we task ourselves with trying to define a notion of information.
 What could be are starting point?

 Consider the following thought experiment.
 We have a friend with a deck of cards.
 They will shuffle the deck, flip over some cards, and tell us statements about the cards.
 We will try to assess the information content of each statement.